drelich/PrusaMiniMINDAgcode/README.md

 # Prusa Mini gcode to improve first layer consistency
-This alternative start/end gcode was sent to me by [Olof Ogland](https://www.olofogland.se), the designer of [Bondtech extruder upgrade for the Prusa Mini](https://www.bondtech.se/en/product/prusa-mini/).
+This alternative start/end gcode was sent to me by [Olof Ogland](https://www.olofogland.se), the designer of [Bondtech extruder upgrade for the Prusa Mini](https://www.bondtech.se/en/product/prusa-mini/) and [Bondtech Heat-break Kit for Prusa Mini](https://www.bondtech.se/en/product/bondtech-heat-break-for-prusa-mini/).

 Its goal is to make the first layer z-height somewhat more consistent.
 It's been working great so far, and a lot better than the pre-heat method I used to use before.

 ## Start Gcode
 ```M115 U3.2.1 ; tell printer latest fw version